youozhan/mfadt-thesisstudio-1/creative-research-2.md

     https://www.theguardian.com/news/2017/may/21/facebook-moderators-quick-guide-job-challenges

+> If we look into the driving force behind a large-scale algorithmic system as large as Facebook, there are multiple factors.

-> As Facebook grew, Zuckerberg and his executives adopted a core belief: even if people criticized your decisions, they would eventually come around.
+> Zuckerberg, the CEO of Facebook, and his executives believe that even if people criticized your decisions, they would eventually come around.
+He also holds his own principles like he sought to avoid banning users.

-> "We compete with Twitter as a broadcast medium; we compete with Snapchat as a broadcast medium; we do messaging, and iMessage is default-installed on every iPhone."

-> Zuckerberg sought to avoid banning users, preferring to be a “platform for all ideas.”
-But he needed to prevent Facebook from becoming a swamp of hoaxes and abuse.
-His solution was to ban “hate speech” and impose lesser punishments for “misinformation,” a broad category that ranged from crude deceptions to simple mistakes.

 #### Notes
 The over-arching questions I am interested in